Divi Tips : Hello Bar - Notification Bar

 Create a notification or promotion bar with Divi (Hello Bar)

-If you want to add this type of promotional element to your WordPress site, there are many extensions available, but did you know that you could create a notification bar simply using Divi?
+If you want to add this type of promotional item to your WordPress site, many extensions exist but did you know that you could create a notification bar simply using Divi ?

-No need to add yet another plugin and that's what I'm showing you in this tutorial with images and video 🤩 but first, look at the final result you'll get :
+No need to add an umpteenth plugin and this is what I show you in this tutorial in image and video 🤩 But before, look at the final result you will get:

 Notif Bar Demo 1

-A notificationbar orpromotion bar is an insert that is displayed on your site to inform the user of a current promotion, a deal or an incentive to subscribe to your newsletter.
+One notification bar (notification bar) or promotion bar (bar promotion) is an insert that appears on your site to inform the user of an ongoing promotion, a deal or an incentive to subscribe to your newsletter.

-The term " bar " is used instead of "popup since it is a very thin insert, which is less intrusive than a popup that would hide the content of your site.
+We're talking about "bar" and not "popup" since this is a very fine insert, who wants to less intrusive a popup that would hide the content of your site.

-A notification bar or Hello Bar is a "soft" marketing element that does not hinder the user experience of your visitors
+One notification bar or Hello Bar is a "soft" marketing element that does not hinder the user experience of your users

-I have looked through some websites to find some examples:
+I went through a few websites to find some examples:

 Examples of notification bars

-As you can see from this image, Hello Bars often have eye-catching colours, are often placed at the top of the screen and always have a call to action (a button or link).
+As you can see in this picture, Hello Bar often have colors that attract the look, are often placed at the top of the screen and always include call for action (a button or link).

-Let's try to create a notification bar with Divi that follows these few rules...
+So we're gonna try to create a notification bar with Divi who follows these few rules...

-Before we go any further, you can watch this video which explains how to create a simple notification bar with Divi and how to use it within the Theme Builder or even a classic layout created with Gutenberg (without using the Visual Builder).
+Before going further in the explanations, you can watch this video that explains how to create a simple notification bar with Divi and how to use it within the Theme Builder or even a classic layout created with Gutenberg (without using Visual Builder).

-3.1 - Creating the Hello Bar in the Divi Theme Builder
+3.1. - Create the Hello Bar in the Divi Theme Builder

-To this end, the Divi Theme Builder is perfect as it allows me to act on all the pages of my site thanks to the "default site template".
+For this purpose, the Divi Theme Builder is perfect since it allows me to act on all the pages of my site thanks to the "default site model".

-But in fact, if you wanted this notification bar to be visible only on your home page, for example, you can follow the same procedure directly within the layout edited with the Visual Builder (and not the Theme Builder), the procedure is identical...
+But in fact, if you wanted this notification bar to be visible only on your home page, for example, you can follow the same procedure directly within the layout edited with the Visual Builder (not the Theme Builder), the procedure is the same...

 Here are some steps: